Jeedella/SoC_Z7_MBD_Platform/README.md

 ### Implemented
 * XADC
-* PS uart, uartlite uart16550 and.
+* PS uart, uartlite and uart16550.
   * 1x uartlite and uart16550 on the Zybo z10.
   * 2x uartlite and uart16550 on the Zybo z20.
 * 2 x PS I2C.
 (Listed in user space but not yet tested in C app).